7 Best Dog Boots for Small Dogs of 2026

 Pros

-• Effective paw protection from heat, snow, and rough surfaces
+• Protects paws from hot asphalt, snow, and rough surfaces during walks.

 Cons